KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

 Synchronization Validation (alpha release)

 Synchronization Validation is implemented in the `VK_LAYER_KHRONOS_validation layer`.
-When enabled, the Synchronization Object is intended to identify resource access conflicts due do missing or incorrect synchronization operations between actions (Draw, Copy, Dispatch, Blit) reading or writing the same regions of memory.
+When enabled, the Synchronization Object is intended to identify resource access conflicts due to missing or incorrect synchronization operations between actions (Draw, Copy, Dispatch, Blit) reading or writing the same regions of memory.

 Synchronization will ideally be run periodically after resolving any outstanding validation checks from all other validation objects, so that issues may be addressed in early stages of development.